5 Tips to Set New Year's Resolutions That Stick

 To follow through, most people need to be held accountable.

 Pick a friend or loved one that also wants to commit to a new habit or resolution and be each other’s accountability partner.
-Set parameters for how you’ll stay in touch and how you’ll encourage each other.
+Set parameters for how you’ll stay in touch regularly and decide how you’ll encourage each other during setbacks.

 I recommend setting up a schedule for regular check-ins so you both stay committed to following through on your resolution.
 If one or both of you starts to slip, it’s an excellent chance for some compassion and encouragement.